Mwathis/farmy-care/README.md

 3. Moffat Ombasa

 ## Description
-Farmy Care is a web application that enables farmers to know weather conditions of their areas to help them plan their farm activities effectively.
+local Cast is a web application that enables users to know the weather conditions of their areas to help them plan their daily activities.

 ## Technologies
 1. HTML